briPXY/nn-upscaler-onnxweb/README.md

 # Web Neural Inference for Image Processing Models (ONNX)

 Easy interface for running onnx models inference on the web browser, for image processing models.
 Using ONNX web runtime API.
 Features: Inference on each sliced images for AI models which input tensor's dimension is non-determined, to prevent page crash from large input/model (browser's memory limit policy).
-Preserve transparency for rgba input.

 ## Usage